Ilagan: Road networks

 Ilagan is linked by a national highway called Maharlika Highway (designated as Asian Highway 26, AH26 by Asian Highway Network).
 There are 29.313 km of concrete road out of 24.56 km of national road that passes through the city.

+The city is one of the few places in the Cagayan Valley region that has a continuous freeway lighting system.
+The city government has managed to install incandescent highway lights along the national road.

 Provincial Road.
 Other road networks are 33.005 km provincial roads, 8,909 city streets and 269.713 km of barangay roads.
 Ilagan is accessible by all means of land transportation.
 From the Poblacion to the 91 barangays and five adjacent municipalities.
 Regular jeepney trips are from 6:00 am to 9:00 pm.
 Tricycles are available 24 hours a day.

 Ilagan–Delfin Albano–Mallig (IDAM) Road was declared a national road in 2001 by the Department of Public Works and Highways (DPWH), stretching from Ilagan to the municipality of Mallig.
 With a total length of 38.78 kilometers, it also serves as an alternate gateway and vital route for the delivery of goods and basic services within Ilagan and its neighboring towns.

-Ilagan–Gamu Road is a segment of the national highway that serves as an alternate bypass route that connects the western barangays of Ilagan to the nearby town of Gamu.
+Ilagan–Gamu Road is a segment of the national highway that serves as an alternate bypass route that connects the western cluster of Ilagan to the nearby municipality of Gamu.
 It is connected to the Gamu-Roxas Road that stretches from the municipality of Gamu to the municipalities of Burgos and Roxas, the gateway to the Mallig Plains region.

 Ilagan–Divilacan Road.
 The construction of an 82-kilometer Ilagan–Divilacan Road through the protected Sierra Madre mountains is ongoing to open access to the coastal towns of Divilacan, Palanan, and Maconacon.
 The approved budget contract of the project amounting to P1.5B, will pass through the foothills of the 359,486-hectare Northern Sierra Madre mountain ranges and will take four years to complete.
 The project will improve an old logging road used by the defunct Acme Logging Corp.

 Telecommunications

-The city has several internet cafés, and the majority of the country's Internet Service providers (ISPs) are available in Ilagan, such as Globe Broadband, Converge Fiber, PLDT Fiber, and Digitel.
+The city has several internet cafés, and the majority of the country's Internet Service providers (ISPs) are available in Ilagan, such as Globe Broadband, Converge Fiber, and PLDT Fiber.
 Cable TV provider Polaris Cable Vision also offers fiber Internet connection.

 The Philippine Long Distance Telephone Company provides fixed line services.
 Wireless mobile communications services are provided by Smart Communications and Globe Telecommunications.
 Dito Telecommunity is now available offering connectivity service.

 Other companies providing various telecommunications services such as telegraph and fax services are PT&T, and RCPI now Universal Storefront Services Corporation.